BackSpaceTech/open-submitter/docs/articles.md

 ## Using Spin Syntax

 Spin syntax is used to allow Open Submitter to create unlimited unique articles to be submitted to services.
-Spin is surrunded by curly brackets {} and synonyms are separated by pipe symbols | e.g.
+Spin is surrounded by curly brackets {} and synonyms are separated by pipe symbols | e.g.

 **Phrase:**